Xpiri/Xpiri/README.md

     * Tableau and Power Bi
     * Github and LaTeX

-* :computer: Check out some of my projects from my [portfolio](https://github.com/Xpiri/Xpiri-Data-Science-Portfolio) !
+* :computer: Check out some of my pet projects from my [portfolio](https://github.com/Xpiri/Xpiri-Data-Science-Portfolio) !
 * :email: Feel free to reach out to me at: federicopanero15@gmail.com